learn-co-curriculum/cssi-2.3-functions/Readme.md

     return x+x+y+y;
 }
 ```
 When we have a return statement, we leave the function and give back that value.
-By saying return we’re telling the function give us back the answer.
+By saying return we’re asking the function to give us back the answer.

 ```
 > var y = addTwice(3,5);